sf105/sttp-book/_chapters/boundary-testing.md

 Therefore we use two different typical rows for the `numberOfLives` variable.
 The same could have been done with two typical rows for the `numberOfPoints` variable.
 {% include exercise-answer-end.html %}

+{% include exercise-begin.html %}
+Regarding **boundary analysis of inequalities** (e.g., `a < 10`), which of the following statements **is true**?

+1. There can only be a single on-point which always makes the condition true.
+2. There can be multiple on-points for a given condition which may or may not make the condition true.
+3. There can only be a single off-point which may or may not make the condition false.
+4. There can be multiple off-points for a given condition which always make the condition false.

+{% include answer-begin.html %}

+An on-point is the (single) number on the boundary.
+It may or may not make the condition true.
+The off point is the closest number to the boundary that makes the condition to be evaluated to the opposite of the on point.
+Given it's an inequality, there's only a single off-point.
+{% include exercise-answer-end.html %}

+{% include exercise-begin.html %}

+A game has the following condition: `numberOfPoints > 1024`.
+Which of the following statements correctly performs a boundary analysis?

+1. on point = 1024, off point = 1025, in point = 1028, out point = 512

+2. on point = 1024, off point = 1023, in point = 1028, out point = 512

+3. on point = 1024, off point = 1023, in point = 512, out point = 1028

+4. on point = 1024, off point = 1025, in point = 512, out point = 1028

+{% include answer-begin.html %}
+Option 1 is correct.

+The on point is the number precisely in the boundary = 1024. off point is the closest number to the boundary and has the opposite result of on point.
+In this case, 1024 makes the condition false, so the off point should make it true.
+1025.
+In point makes conditions true, e.g., 1028.
+Out point makes the condition false, e.g., 512.
+{% include exercise-answer-end.html %}